davemacdo/Composition-Curriculum/Comp II Class/Unit 1/Unit 1 Overview.md

 ## Further Listening

 These will not be directly discussed in class; but, you should study these recordings while working on the unit project (during lesson weeks).
 They may appear on the final listening exam as well.
 You are responsible for knowing them, along with the in-class listening (above).

-- John Cage: _Sonatas and Interludes_
+- John Cage: _Sonatas and Interludes_ (1946 - 1948)
-- George Crumb: _Vox Balanae_
+- George Crumb: _Vox Balaenae_ (1971)

 ## Don't forget